foundingrain/nix-config/README.md

 ## My NixOS configuration repo

-Finally combined into one giant repo
+Finally combined my configs to one repo.. continual work in progress